 We regularly give pupils opportunities to speak using mathematical language within conversations not just simply by practising words.
 We identify key language for specific topics and year groups to ensure that new vocabulary is introduced at the right time and that familiar words continue to be consolidated.
 The below checklists are suggestions of vocabulary appropriate for each area of mathematics at each year level, to ensure that children are equipped with the language they need to make progress.

-Year 4 will be participating in the government’s Multiplication Tables Check in 2020 – an online assessment of 25 mixed times tables questions which are answered in six seconds.
+Year 4 children are assessed using the government’s Multiplication Tables Check – an online assessment of 25 mixed times tables questions which are answered in six seconds.
 Pupils are expected to score 25 out of 25 to meet the expected standard.

 The links below will help pupils improve their accuracy and speed and are similar to the format of the MTC.